neuralpain/oneclickwinrar/README.md

 ### [installrar.cmd](https://github.com/neuralpain/oneclickwinrar/releases/latest/download/installrar.cmd)

-Just need to install WinRAR or just update if it's already installed?
+Just need to install WinRAR or update if it's already installed?
 Here's a script for that.
 No need to download it yourself.
 Let `installrar` take care of that for you.
 Download and install WinRAR without licensing it.

 ### [licenserar.cmd](https://github.com/neuralpain/oneclickwinrar/releases/latest/download/licenserar.cmd)

 C'mon, you've been using WinRAR unlicensed for years.
-Just get a license and be done with that that infinite 40-day trial.
+Just [get a license](https://shop.win-rar.com/16/purl-shop-2183-1-n) and be done with that infinite 40-day trial.
 (You can also use this script to install a license that you purchased directly from WinRAR.)

 ### [unlicenserar.cmd](https://github.com/neuralpain/oneclickwinrar/releases/latest/download/unlicenserar.cmd)

 A stitch in time saves nine.
+Return to that 40-day infinite trial period and relive the pain.

 > [!TIP]
 > Get the full package from the [releases page](https://github.com/neuralpain/oneclickwinrar/releases/latest).
 It includes everything you need for customization.